Kimberly Hirsch • December 1, 2024

 Tip #7 – Exfoliate!

-Winter skin struggles to stay hydrated because it can’t properly retain moisture beneath that layer of summer skin buildup.
+Winter skin struggles to stay hydrated because it can't properly retain moisture beneath that layer of summer skin buildup.
 Regular exfoliation helps remove these dead cells, allowing your skin to breathe and better absorb hydrating products.
 Exfoliation is essential for healthy, glowing skin, especially during these cold months.
 Cold air and dry indoor heat can cause dead skin cells to pile up even more.
 The unfortunate result is skin that is both dull and flaky.
-Gently exfoliating twice weekly removes that buildup, allowing your moisturizer to sink in and do its job.
+Gently exfoliating twice weekly may remove that buildup, allowing your moisturizer to sink in and do its job.
 It also boosts circulation, giving your skin that fresh, rosy look we all love in the colder months.
-Just remember to keep it gentle—harsh scrubbing can do more harm than good, so stick with a mild exfoliator for best results!
+Just remember to keep it gentle—harsh scrubbing may do more harm than good, so stick with a mild exfoliator for best results!

 Final Thoughts

-Managing your skin to stay hydrated during the winter doesn’t have to be challenging if you have the right approach.
+Managing your skin to stay hydrated during the winter doesn't have to be challenging if you have the right approach.
 You can keep your skin feeling soft and nourished by staying hydrated, moisturizing regularly, and using gentle products.
-Don’t forget to layer up with hydrating foods and protect your skin with a humidifier at home.
-Small changes, like switching to silk sheets or using a good exfoliator, can make a big difference.
+Don't forget to layer up with hydrating foods and protect your skin with a humidifier at home.
+Small changes, like switching to silk sheets or using a good exfoliator, may make a big difference.

-At Knew Health, we aren’t experts on your skin, but we pride ourselves on supporting your health and wellness in every way possible.
-Whether it’s finding organic sheets through Wellzyperks or getting a discount on your organic skin care products, your Membership Perks are a great place to start for pampering your winter skin.
+At Knew Health , we aren't experts on your skin, but we pride ourselves on supporting your health and wellness in every way possible.
+Whether it's finding organic sheets through Wellzyperks or getting a discount on your organic skin care products, your Membership Perks are a great place to start for pampering your winter skin.
 With our seven practical tips, you can continue to enjoy the season without letting dry skin steal the spotlight!

 Disclaimer: This information is being provided to you for educational and informational purposes only.
 It is being provided to educate you about how to take care of your body and as a self-help tool for your own use so that you can reach your own health goals.
 It is not intended to treat or cure any specific illness and is not to replace the guidance provided by your own medical practitioner.
 This information will be used at your own risk based on your judgment.
 If you suspect you have a medical problem, we urge you to take appropriate action by seeking medical attention.